My flight out of Philadelphia was delayed ... scheduled departure time was 8:30 pm.

 The baggage handlers kept the pace ... slow ... indifferent.
 Again, embarrassing for their leader (maybe).

 My guess is there are all sorts of rules and regulations standing in the way of encouraging these people (gate people, pilots, baggage people) to improve the experience for their passengers on their own (keeping them from 212ing things).

 My guess is if I'd asked those pilots to walk a little faster so we could get home a little sooner, they'd have ignored me or let me know they didn't have to walk faster because of some rule or regulation.
 They might even have gotten snarky with me and asked me for my preference between getting home faster and getting home safer.

-My guess is if I’d asked the baggage people to hustle a little because their passengers wanted to get on the road a little sooner, they’d also have some sort of rule or regulation standing in the way of care.
-They may even have slowed down a bit just to make sure I understood they didn’t have to move quickly.
+My guess is if I'd asked the baggage people to hustle a little because their passengers wanted to get on the road a little sooner, they'd also have some sort of rule or regulation standing in the way of care.
+They may even have slowed down a bit just to make sure I understood who's in control.

-But maybe I’m wrong.
-Maybe they would have responded with an authentic, “You’re right.
-I’m sorry.
-I’ll pick up the pace and get you home sooner.”
-More below.
+But maybe I'm wrong.
+Maybe they'd have responded with an authentic, “Good point.
+I'm sorry.
+I'll pick up the pace and get you home sooner.”

 It had me thinking about the importance of having a sense of urgency (the 8th point to Smiling & Moving)...

 We all have things to do, places to go, people to meet.
 We are all busy.

 Every moment counts when we're waiting.
 The same is true when we're serving.